Federation of British Artists

 The Federation of British Artists (FBA) consists of nine art societies, and is based at Mall Galleries in London where the societies' Annual Exhibitions are held.
 The societies represent living artists working in the United Kingdom who create contemporary figurative art.
 Mall Galleries aim to 'promote, inspire and educate audiences about the visual arts.'

+Although a variety of training events, talks and meetings are held, and public representations and lobbying may occur, the focus of all the societies except the Hesketh Hubbard Art Society (which concentrates on offering life classes) is selling exhibitions, held at least once a year.